gzhaowater/gzhaowater.github.io/_pages/about.md

 News
 ======
-May 2024: Co-authored paper about "Multivariate extremes in lakes" has been accepted by Nature Communications
+May 2024: Co-authored paper about "Multivariate extremes in lakes" has been published by [Nature Communications](https://doi.org/10.1038/s41467-024-49012-7)

 April 2024: Co-authored paper about "Decarbonisation potential of floating solar photovoltaics on lakes worldwide" has been accepted by Nature Water